 A different direction

 The way Northland points to the north-west is believed by scientists to be a remnant of New Zealand’s original geological orientation.
 This angle was established between 60 and 80 million years ago, when the opening of the Tasman Sea separated the New Zealand micro-continent from Australia and Antarctica.
 The rest of the country has been bent around to a north-easterly axis during the past 30 or so million years.

 The foundation rock is mostly greywacke, a hard compressed sandstone that was laid down on the seabed between 280 and 135 million years ago.
 This was once covered by layers of softer rocks – sandstone, coal deposits, limestone and shale – that have eroded away.

 Uplifted blocks of greywacke form the broken hill country between the Mangawhai and Whangaroa harbours, and to the west of Whāngārei.
 Deposits are progressively deeper further west, and are over 5 kilometres below the surface along the coast near Dargaville.

 Ancient volcanic rocks make up many of Northland’s ranges.
-In more recent times the inland Bay of Islands became peppered with volcanoes, some of them active up to 2,000 years ago.
+In more recent times the inland Bay of Islands became peppered with volcanoes, some of them active until 2,000 years ago.
 From Matauri Bay south to Tāheke and eastward from Hōreke to Paihia, there were over 20 centres of eruption.
 Lakes, swamps and waterfalls formed in and around lava flows.

 The soils were the despair of early farmers.
 Most are strongly leached, warm, heavy clays with thin topsoils and low subsoil fertility.
-Although much of the forest was removed, its influence on soil formation was marked.
+Although much of the forest has been removed, its influence on soil formation was marked.
 Kauri trees produced deep layers of highly acidic litter, resulting in poor soil.
-Although drainage and fertilisers can improve productivity, many of the soils are better suited to forestry than agriculture.
+Although drainage and fertilisers can improve productivity, many of the soils are better suited to forestry than to agriculture.